EwenQuim/ewenquim.github.io/articles/2-linux-aliases.md

 ### Download them to a new device - takes 3s every new device

 Now that you have you aliases stored online, learn how to use them on your devices !
-Every time you create a new VM, set up a new raspberry pi or connect to a new server, just run this (don't forget to replace with *your* gist id and username if you have fork my gist!):
+Every time you create a new VM, set up a new raspberry pi or connect to a new server, just run this (don't forget to replace with *your* gist id and username if you forked my gist!):

 ```bash
 mkdir ~/.tools && cd $_